Spherically Symmetric, Metrically Static, Isolated Systems in Quasi-Metric Gravity: Metrically static, spherically symmetric systems

-Once we have done the above calculations for an arbitrary time we know the time evolution of the system from equation (41).
-That is, a spherical gravitationally bound body made of perfect fluid obeying an equation of state of type $p{\propto}{\rho}_{\text m}$ will expand according to the Hubble law.
-But for bodies made of perfect fluid obeying other equations of state (degenerate star matter for example) the expansion may induce instabilities; mass currents will be set up and such systems cannot be metrically static.
-However, for the metrically static case the gravitational field interior to the body will expand along with the fluid; this is similar to the expansion of the exterior gravitational field found in the next section.
-We are now able to calculate the family ${\bf {\bar g}}_t$ inside the body.
-To find the corresponding family ${\bf g}_t$ one uses the method described in [3, 4].
+As already mentioned; to have a metrically static system, it is necessary to specify an equation of state of the type $p{\propto}{\varrho}_{\text m}$ (potential implicit dependences not included) since this ensures that ${\bar {\varrho}}_{\text m}$ and ${\bar p}$ are independent of $t$.
+This implies that a spherical gravitationally bound body made of perfect fluid obeying an equation of state of type $p{\propto}{\varrho}_{\text m}$ will expand according to the Hubble law.
+But for bodies made of perfect fluid obeying other equations of state (degenerate star matter for example), the expansion may induce instabilities; mass currents will be set up and such systems cannot be metrically static.
+However, for the metrically static case, the gravitational field interior to the body will expand along with the fluid; this is similar to the expansion of the exterior gravitational field found in the next section.
+Since the equation of state for an ideal gas has the required form and since non-degenerate star matter is reasonably well approximated by an ideal gas, it should not be too unrealistic to apply the metrically static condition to main-sequence stars.
+(The metrically static condition holds in general for an ideal gas even if the gas is not isothermal; i.e., even if the temperature depends on the pressure so that the equation of state takes a polytropic form.)